 The Department of Nephrology and Hypertension within Cleveland Clinic’s Glickman Urological & Kidney Institute has a rich history of innovation and research in hypertension.
 The Department’s Center for Blood Pressure Disorders provides expertise in hypertension management, and is staffed by American Society of Hypertension (ASH) certified hypertension specialists, with a dedicated hypertension lab for evaluation and testing.

-The Department has been designated as a Comprehensive Hypertension Center by the American Society of Hypertension, which recognizes expertise in treating patients who have complex or difficult-to-treat hypertension and its co-morbidities.
+Cleveland Clinic is designated as a Comprehensive Hypertension Center by the American Society of Hypertension, which recognizes expertise in treating patients who have complex or difficult-to-treat hypertension and its co-morbidities.

-The Center follows a collaborative approach to diagnosis, care and monitoring of blood pressure disorders.
+The Center for Blood Pressure Disorders follows a collaborative approach to diagnosis, care and monitoring of blood pressure disorders.
 We work closely with internists, cardiologists, endocrinologists, and vascular medicine specialists to develop a diagnostic and management plan that is tailored to the individual patient.
 An effective treatment program requires partnership between the patient and care providers.
 The Center supports patients with information regarding blood pressure monitoring guidelines, lifestyle changes and nutrition.

 What We Treat